wp-plugins/sar-one-click-security/readme.txt

 And doing the same in the .htaccess file located in the wp-content dir (or deleting the file if no more content on it).

 == Changelog ==

-= 1.1 =

-* Added support for themes using timthumb.php, check FAQ before installing the plugin to see how.
-* Added blocking of access to wp-login.php with blank User Agent and direct posting of credentials
-* Improved code that handles .htaccess at wp-content
-* Greatly improved some .htaccess rules

 = 1.0.6 =